“Smart Silver” Digital Inclusion Programme

 Digital Inclusion

-In order to let the elderly integrate into the digital era and enjoy the benefits brought about by the digital technologies, the SIE Fund has been funding the “Smart Silver” Digital Inclusion Programme for Elders since December 2024 to provide the elderly (particularly singleton or doubleton elderly living in old districts and public housing) with technical support and training on digital technologies.
-It covers topics such as smartphone operation know-how, the use of digital government services (e.g. iAM Smart and other common government mobile applications), cybersecurity, etc.
+The SIE Fund has been funding the “Smart Silver” Digital Inclusion Programme for Elders since December 2024 to provide the elderly (particularly singleton or doubleton elderly living in old districts and public housing) with technical support and basic training on digital technologies.
+It covers topics such as smartphone operation know-how, the use of digital government services (e.g. iAM Smart and other common government mobile applications), artificial intelligence and cybersecurity, etc., to enhance capability of the elderly in adopting digital technologies so that they can enjoy the benefits brought about by digital technologies and integrate into the digital society.

 Community digital support stations